 - All your personal belongings (chattels)

-- The first £250,000 of your estate (or the entire estate if less) in value this can take the form of property or money
+- The first £322,000 of your estate (or the entire estate if less) in value this can take the form of

+property or money

-- Half of the remainder of your estate
+- Half the remainder of your estate

-Your children with receive:
+Your children will receive:

-• The other half of the remainder of your estate is to be split between them (if they are minors then this is placed on trust for them until they reach the age of 18)
+• The other half of the remaining estate divided equally.
+This includes biological and adopted children but not stepchildren.
+If your children are minors, this is placed in trust for them until they attain the age of 18.

-If you do not have children:
+If you do not have children, your spouse or civil partner will inherit the entire estate.

-Your spouse/civil partner will receive:

-· Your entire estate